gromacs/gromacs/docs/install-guide/index.rst

 to the NVIDIA OpenCL runtime).
 It is not possible to configure both CUDA and OpenCL support in the same build of |Gromacs|, nor to support both Intel and other vendors' GPUs with OpenCL.
+A 64-bit implementation of OpenCL is required and therefore OpenCL is only supported on 64-bit platforms.

 .. _mpi-support: